hobbsh/rds-snapshot-restore/README.md

 This script looks for the most recent snapshot for a given `DBInstanceIdentifier` and restores it to a new instance in the same or different VPC.

+It is designed to only have one restored instance at once (it will spin up the new one then delete the old).
+Once the old istance is deleted, it changes the DNS record to point to the new instance.
+It should only take a 15 or so minutes to run (tested on a 600GB m4.2xlarge).

+## Use Cases

+* You want to have a staging database with similar or identical data to production to test your applications against
+* You want to test your production snapshots
+* You really like creating new RDS instances
+* Probably others I haven't though of

 ## Issues

 Please open an issue if you find a bug or have a feature request (or if you think I did something stupid).